KeBo2018/KeBo2018.github.io/_pages/join.md

 ## Research assistants

-TThe AIMM Lab will recruit full-time research assistants, ideally beginning in Spring 2027.
+The AIMM Lab will recruit full-time research assistants, ideally beginning in Spring 2027.
 These positions may be especially well suited for individuals preparing for graduate school who want hands-on experience across multiple stages of the research process.

 Research assistants may be involved in: